l3wk3m/studio-booker/README.md

 As a Site User I can book a studio so that I can secure my exclusive place

 - Acceptance Criteria 1
-Given that the user is signed in
-When the user is visiting the booking page
-Then a clear "Book Now" button is available for courses with available spots
+As a Site User I can visit the booking page and view a "Book" button next to / within my desired studio / time slot
 - Acceptance Criteria 2
-Given that the user is signed in
-When the user is visiting the booking page
-Then the booking process collects necessary user information and confirms the booking
+As a Site User I can click the "Book" button and recieve confirmation of my choice of studio

 **User Story - Viewing my bookings**

-As a registered user I can view a list of my current course bookings so that I can manage my schedule and review the courses I'm enrolled in
+As a Site User I can view a list of my current bookings so that I can manage my schedule and review the studio I'm booked into

 - Acceptance Criteria 1
-Given the user has enrolled at a course
-When the user visit the personal dashboard
-Then the user can view their bookings
+Given the user has a booked studio associate with their account, the user can view their currently booked studios
 - Acceptance Criteria 2
-Given the user has enrolled at a course
-When the user visit the personal dashboard
-Then the user can view each each booking entry including course details and the booked date
+Given the user has a booked studio associate with their account, they can view the details of any currently booked studios, including date, time, studio name, studio description

 **User Story - Modifying an existing booking**

-As a registered user I can change the date or details of my existing space bookings so that I can adjust my schedule
+As a Site User / Admin I can change the date or details of my existing studio bookings so that I can adjust my schedule

 - Acceptance Criteria 1
-Given the user has an existing booking
-When the user is signed in
-Then the user can modify bookings in the user's booking dashboard
+Given the site user has an existing booking, they can modify their bookings via the 'My Bookings' page

 **User Story - Cancelling a booking**